Harry Truman Pratt Sr.

-Biography
+Early life

 Pratt was born to Louis and Clara Pratt in Baltimore, Maryland.
 He received his primary and grammar school education in the city’s public schools.
 Pratt attended the Colored High School where he demonstrated a talent in drawing and music.
 He was the valedictorian and commencement orator when he graduated in 1894.

 On September 3, 1891, Harry T. Pratt was appointed to a scholarship to the Maryland Institute of Art and Design, by councilman Harry S. Cummings.
 The appointment was made under the $6,000 contract between the city and the Institute.
 The contract gave each member of the City Council the privilege to appoint one student each year to a three year scholarship to the college.
 The appointment was a surprise to the Board of the Director because it was the first time “a colored pupil” had been appointed.
 The Baltimore Sun reported that if the Institute did not accept Pratt they would forfeit their contract.
 At 15 years old, Pratt entered the college’s evening school architectural department under the premise he would have the same privilege as other students.
 Pratt graduated from the Institute with honors in 1895 in Freehand drawing.